krystian-kazmierczak/movies-browser-react/README.md

 This project was created in a group.
 It's a website where you can find popular movies and people, you can search them.
 We get our data from api.
 We divide it into two subpages: movies and people.
-It returns a lof of information like rating, votes, actors, crew.
+It returns a lot of information like rating, votes, actors, crew.

 ## External source
 Wet got api from https://developers.themoviedb.org/3